brianloveswords/scala3-examples/docs/hello-world.md

 The `System.out.println` can be shortened to just `println`—it's assumed you're printing to stdout.
 If you want to print to stderr, you can use `System.err.println`.
 The `s` in front of the string literal is a string interpolator.
 It will call `.toStrg` on the interpolated object and put it in the string.

-Because Scala runs on the JDK, everything has a `.toString` method, whether it's useful or not, so sometimes this can lead to surprising results.
+Scala runs on the Java Virtual Machine, and in Java everything inherits from capital-O `Object` which comes with a default `.toString` implementation.
+This means anything can be interpolated whether it's useful or not.
 Try removing the `(0)` after `args` on line 3 and see what prints.

 # Shortened version